 In left-sided or left ventricular heart failure, the left side of the heart tries to compensate by working harder in order to keep normal blood flow sustained.
 There are two sub-types of left-sided heart failure:

-- Systolic failure or “heart failure with reduced ejection fraction:” In this scenario the left ventricle is unable to contract normally.
+Systolic failure or “heart failure with reduced ejection fraction:” In this scenario the left ventricle is unable to contract normally due to some muscle injury.
 This results in the heart’s inability to pump and push sufficient blood into circulation.

-- Diastolic failure or “heart failure with preserved ejection fraction:” This is also identified as diastolic dysfunction.
+Diastolic failure or “heart failure with preserved ejection fraction:” This is also identified as diastolic dysfunction.
 The left ventricle cannot relax as it normally would between pumping efforts because that part of the muscle has become stiff.
-This prevents the heart from filling properly with blood during the resting periods between each heartbeat.
+This stiffness can lead to high pressures in the heart which can cause shortness of breath.
+It also prevents the heart from filling properly with blood during the resting periods between each heartbeat which reduces forward blood flow.

-In right-sided heart failure, the heart’s pumping power also moves used or de-oxygenated blood through the veins in the body, through the right atrium and into the right ventricle.
+The heart’s right-sided pumping power moves used or de-oxygenated blood through the veins in the body, through the right atrium and into the right ventricle.
 The role of the right ventricle is to pump the blood out of the heart and to the lungs which release oxygen into the blood.
+In right sided heart failure, the right side of the heart is not able to pump blood adequately to the lungs.
 It usually happens because of left-sided failure.
 If the left ventricle is failing then increased fluid pressure basically transfers through the lungs and “back” to the heart’s ride side, damaging it.
 If the right side of the heart loses its own pumping power, blood inevitably backs up into the body’s venous system.
-The result is usually swelling or “congestion” in the lower extremities (legs and ankles) or the abdomen, affecting the gastrointestinal tract or the liver (ascites).
+The result is usually swelling/edema or “congestion” in the lower extremities (legs and ankles) or the abdomen, affecting the gastrointestinal tract or the liver (ascites).

-The terms congestive heart failure and heart failure are sometimes used interchangeably.
-The condition represents a medical situation that warrants immediate attention.
-Blood flow from the heart slows down, while blood flow returning to the heart backs up, which causes fluid build-up or congestion in body tissues.
+The terms congestive heart failure and heart failure are sometimes used interchangeably but the term congestive refers to a condition in which there is fluid build-up in the body.
+These conditions represents a medical situation that warrants immediate attention.
+Blood flow from the heart is reduced, while blood flow returning to the heart backs up, which causes fluid build-up or congestion in body tissues.
 The fluid begins to collect in the legs and ankles, but it can also build up in the lungs, causing shortness of breath, especially when the individual lies down.
-The back-up of fluids can also limit the kidneys’ ability to get rid of fluids and especially sodium properly.
-Fluid retention from this scenario causes swelling of the body’s tissues or edema.
+This back-up of fluids can also limit the kidneys’ ability to get rid of fluids and especially sodium properly.
+Fluid retention from this scenario causes swelling of the body’s tissues also known as edema.

 Warning signs of heart failure